JamesHarrisonZa/GameOfLifeEnterprise/README.md

 ## Kubernetes commands

-After connecting to the cluster. cd to the kubernetes folder
+With kubectl installed.
+Connect to the cluster with command provided by cloud provider. cd to the kubernetes folder.

 * kubectl create -f Deployment.yml
 * kubectl apply -f Deployment.yml --record